Hey there! My name is Mark Struczewski. This is my website (unless you are reading this on LinkedIn or something).

 - I’m an evangelical Christian.
 That means I have accepted Jesus Christ as my Lord and Savior and believe that the Bible is 100% accurate.
 Jesus is the only person I love more than my beautiful bride, Michelle.

-- I only drink water and Kool-Aid sweetened with Sucralose.
-My last Diet Coke was in November 2013.
+- I only drink Fiji water except when I go out to eat where I drink Diet Coke.
 I also don’t drink alcohol.
 I just don’t like the taste of it.
 Yes, even in France (see #13).

 - My favorite group is Hillsong Australia.
 I don’t even remember how I discovered them or why I fell in love with them, but I am so glad this happened.
 They are awesome.